 Harris Hall 411

-Dana Phillips is Office Manager for the departments of philosophy, classics, and religious studies.
+Paula Kouns is Office Manager for the departments of philosophy, classics, and religious studies, as well as for the geography department.